 Director of Theatre Education in London

-Mike Punter is the Director of Theatre Education for CAPA based in London.
-He teaches a number of courses in London including Theatre in the City, Witchcraft and Magical Performance, Writing a Play and Theatricality for BFA Actors.
-He has also written the courses Utopia: Extraordinary Places and Where to Find Them and Communicate, forthcoming in 2019.
-Mike is a produced and published dramatist whose work has been staged and toured by a range of theatres including Hampstead Theatre in London, the UK's National Theatre, Paines Plough theatre company and the BBC.
+Mike Punter is the Director of Theatre Education for CAPA, based in London.
+He teaches a number of courses in London including Theatre in the City, Witchcraft and Magical Performance, Writing a Play, and Theatricality for BFA Actors.
+He has also written the courses Utopia: Extraordinary Places and Where to Find Them and Communicate.
+Mike is a produced and published dramatist whose work has been staged and toured by a range of theatres, including Hampstead Theatre in London, the UK's National Theatre, Paines Plough theatre company and the BBC.
 He’s presently developing a new project for British television.
-Mike has a first- class BA (Hons) degree in English and Theatre Studies, an MA in Renaissance Literature and Drama and a PhD with a focus on magic on the stage.
+Mike has a First-Class BA (Hons) degree in English and Theatre Studies, an MA in Renaissance Literature and Drama and a PhD with a focus on magic on the stage.

 Director of Academic Affairs in Sydney

-Dr. Julia Miller is the Director of Academic Affairs in the CAPA Sydney Centre.
+Dr. Julia Miller is the Director of Academic Affairs in the CAPA Sydney Center.
 Julia has been teaching in the Australian tertiary education sector for more than a decade.
 She gained her doctorate in Modern History from Macquarie University for her research in climate history.
-For CAPA Julia teaches Analysing and Exploring the Global City, Australian History and People, Place and Culture: Environmental Debates in Australia, New Zealand and the Pacific.
+For CAPA, Julia teaches Analyzing and Exploring the Global City, Australian History and People, Place, and Culture: Environmental Debates in Australia, New Zealand, and the Pacific.
 The latter course reflects Julia’s deep concern about our environmental future.
-At CAPA Julia has put in place the Sustainable Sydney initiative to build environmental awareness and to encourage behavioural change.
-Julia lives in Pittwater on Sydney’s Northern Beaches—an area known for its coastline, waterways and healthy lifestyle.
+At CAPA, Julia has put in place the Sustainable Sydney initiative to build environmental awareness and to encourage behavioral change.
+Julia lives in Pittwater on Sydney’s Northern Beaches—an area known for its coastline, waterways, and healthy lifestyle.